 Most of the Team Luton Masters squad enter at least one swimming competition each year.
 They are a great social occasion with training colleagues poolside providing vocal support and encouragement.
 Individual achievements, however large or small, are acknowledged.

 Competing at various regional, nation and international Swim Meets, the Club has achieved many notable successes.
-Indeed, fifteen of the squad were either National or Regional medal winners in 2019 – the last “full” year of competition – whilst as of November 2021, 58 Beds County Short Course and 56 Long Course records were held by 12 of our current members.
+As of November 2022, 61 Beds County Short Course and 68 Long Course Masters records were held by 12 of our current members.

 We do recognise that not everyone can be a winner but our Masters are able to monitor their own performances from month to month and year to year.
 In addition to the Club’s own Masters records, British Swimming holds an annual Masters (& Seniors) Decathlon competition.
 This encourages swimmers to compete over a variety of strokes and distances throughout the year.
 Points are awarded on the age-adjusted times achieved.
 In addition to the individual competition, the decathlon points gained by the top four swimmers of each club are amalgamated for the team competition.

 Forthcoming / usual meets (with dates where known):